aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 Customers wanting to install additional software on these instances should either a) update the automated deployment scripts to install the new software on new instance launch, or b) create and specify a custom AMI in the Accelerator configuration file which has the software pre-installed ensuring they are also managing patch compliance on the instance through some other mechanism.

 At any time, customers can terminate the RDGW or rsyslog hosts and they will automatically be re-created from the base images with the latest patch available at the time of the last Accelerator State Machine execution.

+### 1.6.7.
+Some sample configurations provide NACLs and Security Groups.
+Is that enough?

+The Accelerator provided sample security groups

+Security group egress rules are often used in 'allow all' mode (`0.0.0.0/0`), with the focus primarily being on consistently whitelisting required ingress traffic (centralized ingress/egress controls are in-place using the perimeter firewalls).
+This ensures day to day activities like patching, access to DNS, or to directory services access can function on instances without friction.

+The Accelerator provided sample security groups in the workload accounts offer a good balance that considers both security, ease of operations, and frictionless development.
+They allow developers to focus on developing, enabling them to simply use the pre-created security constructs for their workloads, and avoid the creation of wide-open security groups.
+Developers can equally choose to create more appropriate least-privilege security groups more suitable for their application, if they are skilled in this area.
+It is expected as an application is promoted through the SDLC cycle from Dev through Test to Prod, these security groups will be further refined by the extended customers teams to further reduce privilege, as appropriate.
+It is expected that each customer will review and tailor their Security Groups based on their own security requirements.
+The provided security groups ensures day to day activities like patching, access to DNS, or to directory services access can function on instances without friction, with the understanding further protections are providing by the central ingress/egress firewalls.

+The use of NACLs are general discouraged, but leveraged in this architecture as a defense-in-depth mechanism.
+Security groups should be used as the primary access control mechanism.
+As with security groups, we encourage customers to review and tailor their NACLs based on their own security requirements.

 ---